Subscribe to updates

 Summary

-The Bromley Council Development Control Committee met on 27 November 2025, and approved plans for a new leisure centre in West Wickham, and reviewed planning enforcement and appeals data.
-The committee also noted updates on councillor planning application 'call ins' and planning key performance indicators (KPIs).
+The Bromley Council Development Control Committee met on 27 November 2025, and approved the recommendation to grant planning permission for the redevelopment of the West Wickham Leisure Centre subject to a legal agreement.
+The committee also noted updates on planning appeals, councillor planning application call-ins, planning enforcement actions, and HPR planning KPIs1.

 West Wickham Leisure Centre Redevelopment

-The committee approved the recommendations for planning permission to be granted for the redevelopment of West Wickham Leisure Centre, subject to a legal agreement.
-The proposal includes the erection of a new two-storey leisure centre building, the retention and refurbishment of the single-storey learner pool facility, associated roof plant, landscaping, and parking works.
+The committee approved the recommendation to grant planning permission for the proposed redevelopment of West Wickham Leisure Centre, subject to a legal agreement.
+The proposal (reference 25/03745/FPA) involves demolishing the existing leisure centre and constructing a new two-storey building, while retaining and refurbishing the single-storey learner pool facility.

 Planning Enforcement Actions